department-of-veterans-affairs/va.gov-cms/READMES/scalability.md

 ## Process to generate content

-The `entity_clone` module was used to clone actually content to generate realistic content at scale.
-The VISN2 and VISN4 facility nodes were clone several times.
+The `entity_clone` module was used to clone actual content to generate realistic content at scale.
+Content from a Section can be cloned one at a time.
+The logic for what content is cloned is stored within: [docroot/modules/custom/va_gov_clone/src/Plugin/VAGov/CloneHandler] folder.

-Currently the tids for to filter the nodes is hard coded in the `scripts/clone.php` script.

-To trigger a mass cloning call `drush scr scripts/clone.php`.
-This will start a process which generate up to 10000 new nodes.
+To trigger a mass cloning call:
+1. Enable the `va_gov_clone` module via `drush`.
+This module is hidden from the admin UI so `drush` must be used.
+2. Run the drush job `drush va-gov-clone:clone-all <section_tid>`.
+For example `drush va-gov-clone:clone-all 335` will clone the content for `VA Ann Arbor health care` section.
+Note that this currently only allows one section and does not pick up child sections.

-Follow up times:
+Follow up tasks:
-* Change to drush 10 script rather than php file.
 * Allow limits to be passed in via a command line
-* Allow the tid to be passed in to clone.
 * Run the cloning in async.

-## Current generated content:
+## Current generated content (OUTDATED 8/9/21) :

 All content is stored in the public S3 bucket `dsva-vagov-prod-cms-backup-sanitized` in the `benchmark` folder.